patarapolw/nuxt-blog-template/README.md

 Put your remaining content here
 ```

-Since, this was originally made to work fine [superflat](https://github.com/patarapolw/superflat) flat-file CMS, you might edit there.
+Since, this was originally made to work to [superflat](https://github.com/patarapolw/superflat) flat-file CMS, you might edit there.

 ## Contributions